Nevada uninsured medical care programs and free health insurance.

 The Ryan White Part B, or state’s version of the Aids Drug Assistance Program, can provide prescription medications those under or uninsured residents with HIV or AIDs.
 They can’t have Nevada Medicaid or private insurance coverage for the medications in question.
 800-842-2437.

 Nevada Check Up is for teenagers and children under the age of 18.
-It is low-cost, comprehensive health care coverage and will help pay a number of expenses.
+It can help immigrants as well with their insurance plan needs.
+It is low-cost, comprehensive health care insurance coverage and will help pay a number of expenses.
 Receive medical vision services, physician care, dental assistance, medical equipment, laboratory/x-ray services, inpatient/outpatient hospital services, funds to pay for prescription drugs, immunizations, well child and well baby visits, and more.
 Call 877-543-7669.

 Nevada Disability Rx is government and non-profit assistance in paying for prescription medications to qualified, lower income and uninsured individuals with disabilities.
 Call 866-303-6323.
 If the applicant is Medicare eligible then the state will help pay for monthly premiums for the Medicare Part D Prescription Drug Plan.
 If the resident is ineligible for Medicare, then they may qualify for no deductible, no monthly premium, co-payments of $25 for preferred brands or $10 for generics.

 Medicaid will provide low cost yet quality health care services to low-income Nevadans.
+It is a form of state and government funded free or affordable health insurance.
 Some examples of what is covered includes medications, doctor visits, physicals, hospital expenses, and more.
+It also pays for substance abuse needs, such as alcohol or drug additions.
 This is the state’s version of the general Medicaid program.
 Dial 800-992-0900.

 Vaccines for Children Program is for the uninsured.
 The main number is 715-684-5900.
 The state will provide free or low cost shots and vaccines for qualified teenagers, students, infants and children.
 Local public health agencies and clinics administer the program in your town, city, or county.
 A small fee is required to be paid, but the shots can help address the flu, mumps pertussis, influenza, measles, polio, tetanus and other conditions.

-Nevada Senior RX is financial assistance in paying for medications and prescription drugs for Nevada seniors, whether they have Medicare Part D or not.
+Nevada Senior RX is financial assistance in paying for medications and prescription drugs for Nevada seniors as well as retirees.
+It can help patients whether they have Medicare Part D or not.
 As funding allows, over $1000 may be provided per year.
 Telephone - 866-303-6323.

 The Pre-Existing Condition Insurance Plan is for individuals and patients who were denied health insurance from other sources due to a so called pre-existing condition.
-The state and federal government will offer them access to a wide range of health benefits, including hospital visits, prescription drugs, and primary and specialty care.
+The state and federal government will offer them access to a wide range of health benefits, including hospital visits, prescription drugs, and primary or specialty care.
+It is a last resort, government funded health insurance policy.
 A portion of the bills will still need to be paid by the family.
 Call 866-717-5826.